herffluff/thm-bof/README.md

 # Walkthrough for the Buffer Overflow Room - Task 8
-I find simple recipes to be completely meaningless.
-There is no point in reading a set of instructions to complete a room if you do not understand what they mean.
-Hence the section below.
+This write-up explains the basics of buffer overflows and how it applies to Task 8.

-## What you should know
+## Concepts you should know before tackling the room
 You should be able to...
 1. distinguish concepts such as a stack, a frame and a heap;
 2. understand C programs and in particular, what are pointer objects.
-3. have a decent understanding of the assembly language.
+3. have a decent understanding of the Assembly language.
-4. understand the basic commands of a decompiler (`r2` or `gdb`, on Kali): set breaking points, read registers and a particuler adress in memory.
+4. understand the basic commands of a decompiler (`r2` or `gdb`, on Kali): set breaking points (`db`), read registers (`dr`) and a particuler adress in memory (`px @`).
-4. understand what assembly instructions like `call` and `ret` perform in the backend.
+4. understand what Assembly instructions like `call` and `ret` perform in the backend.

 ### Great readings/challenges to help you achieve that:
 1. Intro to assembly and r2: the THM room on [x86-assembly](https://tryhackme.com/room/introtox8664).